NeptuneMagicSauce/CatPi/README.md

-- needs detailed logs, last 6 events is not enough loading historical data on demand have labels on both axis and title
+- needs detailed logs, last 6 events is not enough loading historical data on demand have labels on both axis and title day navigation +/- with buttons around title time navigation button disabled if it goes nowhere